PERBILITY/LockBundle/README.md

 DistributedLockBundle
 =====================

-This bundle provides an PI for creating distributed locks with various backends
+This bundle provides an API for creating distributed locks with various backends